changeworld/azure-docs.it-it/articles/sentinel/connect-infoblox.md

 ## <a name="validate-connectivity"></a>Convalidare la connettività

-Potrebbero essere necessari fino a 20 minuti prima che i log si avviino in Log Analytics.
+Potrebbero essere necessari fino a 20 minuti prima che i log inizino a essere visualizzati in Log Analytics.

 ## <a name="next-steps"></a>Passaggi successivi